-- Describe the RP by (some) Newton Trajectories: it is tractable - in many practical cases. - Find TS by Newton Trajectories: it is tractable. - Find a special Newton Trajectory which describes a catch-bond: it is tractable.
+- Describe the RP by (some) Newton Trajectories: it is tractable - in many practical cases. - Find TS by Newton Trajectories: it is tractable. - Find Bifurcations by special Newton Trajectories: it is tractable.

 Acknowledgement

 I thank my collegues over many years Prof.Dr.D.Heidrich from Theoretical Chemistry, Leipzig Dr.M.Hirsch from Mathematics, Leipzig (now London) Prof.Dr.J.M.Bofill from Barcelona